firesim/firesim/docs/Advanced-Usage/Manager/Manager-Command-Line-Args.rst

 -----------------------------------------

 This lets you specify a custom runtime config file.
 By default, ``config_runtime.ini`` is used.
-See TODO for what this config file does.
+See :ref:`config-runtime` for what this config file does.

 ``--buildconfigfile`` ``FILENAME``
 ------------------------------------------

 This lets you specify a custom build config file.
 By default, ``config_build.ini`` is used.
-See TODO for what this config file does.
+See :ref:`config-build` for what this config file does.

 ``--buildrecipesconfigfile`` ``FILENAME``
 ---------------------------------------------------

 This lets you specify a custom build **recipes** config file.
 By default, ``config_build_recipes.ini`` is used.
-See TODO for what this config file does.
+See :ref:`config-build-recipes` for what this config file does.

 ``--hwdbconfigfile`` ``FILENAME``
 --------------------------------------------

 This lets you specify a custom hardware database config file.
 By default, ``config_hwdb.ini`` is used.
-See TODO for what this config file does.
+See :ref:`config-hwdb` for what this config file does.

 ``--overrideconfigdata`` ``SECTION`` ``PARAMETER`` ``VALUE``